gjbauer/senior-project-riscv-cold-boot/README.md

 The primary goal of this research is to improve the security posture of the RISC-V ecosystem.
 By practically demonstrating a cold boot attack in a controlled lab environment, this project aims to provide a tangible, evidence-based argument for the adoption of hardware-based security mitigations, such as secure key storage within the processor package, similar to those implemented in modern commercial devices.
 The ultimate outcome is constructive, seeking to strengthen systems against a known class of physical threats.

 **2. Controlled and Authorized Environment:**
-All testing and analysis will be conducted exclusively on hardware that I own or have explicit, written authorization to test.
+All testing and analysis will be conducted exclusively on hardware that I own.
 The target RISC-V machine will be a dedicated device within a private lab setting. **No tests will be performed on systems owned by the university, third parties, or any production environment.** The research is confined to a closed, physical system to prevent any unintended side effects or network exposure.

 **3. Explicit Threat Model and Limitations:**
 This research investigates a specific threat model with critical limitations that inherently contain its risk: